Kieran Doherty (hunger striker): Paramilitary activity

 In August 1976, while he was out to set a bomb, the van he was in was chased by the Royal Ulster Constabulary (RUC).
 During the chase Doherty managed to leave the van and hijack a car.
 He later ditched the car some streets away and was found 1 mi away from the car.
 He was convicted and sentenced to 18 years for possession of firearms and explosives, with another four years for the hijack.

 Hunger strike

-Doherty started his strike on 22 May.
+Doherty began his strike on 22 May.
 He died at the age of 25 in the 1981 Irish hunger strike in the Maze Prison (known to republicans as Long Kesh).
 He lasted 73 days on hunger strike, the longest of the 1981 hunger strikers, and only one day short of Terence MacSwiney.

 Election to Dáil Éireann

 While on hunger strike he was elected as an Anti H-Block TD for the Cavan–Monaghan constituency at the 1981 general election, which was held in Ireland on 11 June.
 He received 9,121 (15.1%) first preference votes and was elected on the fourth count.
 Doherty is the shortest-serving Dáil deputy ever, having served as a TD for two months.
 The two seats gained by Anti H-Block candidates denied Taoiseach Charles Haughey the chance to form a government, and the 22nd Dáil saw a Fine Gael-Labour Party coalition government come to office, with Garret FitzGerald as Taoiseach.